js-magar/QualyfiHubAndSpokePt2/README.md

 - [] 9.
 Run the initial backup of the VM to the Recovery Services Vault - in the Recovery Services Vault in the portal, open the Backup Items blade and open the Virtual Machine items
 - [] 10.
 Delete and restore the VM
 - [ ] 11.
 Restore the VM as a clone with a new name in Azure and Windows (optional)
 - [] 12.
-Resolve the private DNS names from the VM to the private endpoints internal IP addresses - in the VM use the DOS command nslookup to lookup the private DNS
+Resolve the private DNS names from the VM to the private endpoints internal IP addresses - in the VM use the DOS command nslookup to lookup the private DNS.